 Although analytics jobs have been around a while, it’s evolved quite a bit from its origin roots in statistical analysis.
 Many experts agree we are only at the dawn of the era of data analytics, which paves a very nice future of growth as the field of analytics touches more and more aspects of both business and personal lives.
 Currently some of the applications for analytics include the functions of marketing optimization, financial analysis, risk management, web, and security just to name a few.
 The field of analytics will certainly face many challenges in that data is constantly changing in real-time and not all data can be collected in the first place, so there are sometimes gaps left in it.
 In the future, as more and more digital touchpoints are interacted with, fewer gaps will exist and therefore the more accurate data analysis can become.
 In the coming years, the analytics tools we utilize to make decisions will become more evolved and therefore more valuable.
 For certain this field is a great one to pursue a career in as it’s interrelated with many other fast growing fields such as big data jobs.
 But first let’s take a look at career considerations for analytics jobs and employment in the field.

 Analytics has quickly become one of the most hyper-growth niches in employment market history, and has created thousands of jobs in our digital economy.
 Many analytical professionals first got their start in statistics or even risk management.
 Newer graduates and aspiring less experienced professionals may have leapt right into the more evolved state of the analytical industry.
 Either way, there is tremendous opportunity for people who pursue careers and jobs in the analytics field.
 Many software companies offer very elaborate tools and platforms which are sold under the business model of software-as-a-service (SaaS).
 So many analytics jobs will come from selling analytical software solutions, or the development of the software.
 This will include project management, programming and consulting in the field of analytics.
 In addition to software companies, there are many employers recruit and hire talented analytical professionals to work on in-house teams, using the software they’ve licensed.
 Such is the case with many sought after skill-sets in solutions from SAS, IBM, Microsoft or Tableau, just to name a few.
 It’s important to stay informed by attending analytics events and stay connected to professional social networks to build relationships in the field of analytics.
-You can also find many jobs here on icrunchdata by searching for popular titles listed below or customizing your job search.
-Also don’t forget to sign up for job alerts at icrunchdata.
-Check out the top 5 job titles for analytics jobs.
+You can also find many analytics jobs here on icrunchdata by searching for popular titles listed below or customizing your job search.
+And be sure to check out our pro tips for job seekers.

 1. Business Analyst